-03 Internal Audit Work Undertaken in 2021/22
+03 Internal Audit Work Undertaken in 2022/23

-The Internal Audit Plan was for a total of 143 days, with all Leicestershire specific reviews able to be completed.
+The Internal Audit Plan was for a total of 156.5 days.
 The audit findings in respect of each review, together with our recommendations for action and the management responses are set out in our detailed reports.

-In accordance with the approach set out within the internal audit plan, we undertook nine specific audit reviews, including an IT audit reviews and a collaboration audit review.
-The results of this work are summarised below:
+In accordance with the approach set out within Leicestershire internal audit plan, we undertook 12 in-depth audit reviews,.
+The results of this work (to date) are summarised below: